Wind-River/ci-scripts/README.md

 The contents of the rsync server are available over HTTPS through the reverse proxy at `https://<jenkins>/builds`

-### Using Jenkins credentials to access Git server
+## Using Jenkins Credential Store to access Git server

 Jenkins has an encrypted credential store which can manage credentials used to access the git server.
 Connect to Jenkins and select